• Skip to primary navigation

 Alpaca wool is soft and silky to the touch.
 Good quality alpaca fiber measures 18 to 25 microns but can range from 20 to 35 microns in diameter.

-Similar to alpacas, llama fleece has 2 types: ccara and chakus.
-Ccara or classic fiber extracted from the beasts of burden.
-The chakus, on the other hand, have single-coated fleece with soft and thicker fiber, and hair falls over their eyes.
+Similar to alpacas, llama fleece comes in two types: ccara and chakus.
+Ccarra or classic fiber extracted from the beasts of burden.
+The chakus, on the other hand, have single-coated fleece with soft and thicker fiber, and their hair falls over their eyes.

 Many raise llamas for 20-30 microns, but their undercoat ranges from 20 to 40 microns.